pytexas/2026/docs/sponsors/recruiter.md

 We give you a dedicated 30–45 minute block during the Saturday evening Networking Event (6:30–9:00 PM).
 PyTexas promotes the Career Corner to all attendees in advance.
 Attendees sign up for one-on-one resume review slots with your team.
 You get a dedicated space, a relaxed crowd (drinks are flowing), and engineers who are voluntarily putting their resume in your hands.

 **Day Pass ($1,500):**
 You run resume reviews informally at your booth throughout your day.
 Put up a sign, spread the word, and attendees stop by between talks for quick feedback.
-It's lower-key but still effective — you're the only table offering this.
+You're welcome to request contact info at your table for opt-in future communication.
+It's lower-key but still effective.

 ### Why This Works